Best QuickBooks Alternative for Accounting Firms Managing Multiple Clients

 What should accounting firms look for in a QuickBooks alternative?

-Accounting firms managing multiple clients should look for a platform that reduces per-client overhead as the portfolio grows, improves over time across every client, and prices based on outcomes rather than just access.
+Accounting firms managing multiple clients should look for a platform that reduces manual overhead as the portfolio grows, improves with every client onboarded, and continuously moves routine bookkeeping work forward instead of creating more systems to manage.

 Most alternatives to QuickBooks are built the same way QuickBooks is.
 New interface.
 Same rules engine.
 The overhead doesn't go away.
 It's just a different car with the same engine.